VPN 101: What Is a VPN?

 Should you find yourself using an old computer – say, one that came with Windows 95 on a floppy disk and 4MB of RAM – then PPTP may end up being your only VPN protocol option.
 Frankly, in that case, you’ve got much bigger security issues than PPTP anyway, so the risk is yours to take.

 Layer 2 Tunneling Protocol and Internet Protocol Security (L2TP/IPsec)

 Debuting in 1999, L2TP is essentially the next generation of PPTP.
 Though its tunneling technology is superior, it isn’t any more secure than its predecessor, offering no built-in encryption of its own.

 To mitigate this lack of security, L2TP is usually used in conjunction with another protocol, IPsec, that handles the encryption and authentication end of a VPN connection.

 Some users may be unable to use L2TP/IPsec due to their firewalls – the protocol relies on UDP port 500, a port that’s often blocked by firewalls.
-In the event that this setting can’t be changed, an L2TP/IPsec VPN will be unusable; even if it’s not blocked, activity on UDP port 500 is a dead giveaway to network administrators that an L2TP/IPsec VPN is being used.
+If this setting can’t be changed, an L2TP/IPsec VPN will be unusable; even if it’s not blocked, activity on UDP port 500 is a dead giveaway to network administrators that an L2TP/IPsec VPN is being used.

-Recent evidence revealed by whistleblower Edward Snowden suggests that L2TP/IPsec encryption can be broken by government agencies, specifically the NSA.
+Recent evidence revealed by whistleblower Edward Snowden suggests that government agencies can break L2TP/IPsec encryption, specifically the NSA.
 Although this VPN protocol may provide sufficient security against your average hacker or workplace IT department, it is no longer considered fully secure against more dedicated prying eyes.